-Use the Standard OMB-approved Project Abstract Summary Form 2.0 that is included in the workspace application package.
-Do not upload the abstract as an attachment.
-For information content required in the Project Abstract Summary Form, see Section 4.1.ix of HRSA's SF-424 Application Guide.
+Use the Standard OMB-approved Project Abstract Summary Form that is included in the workspace application package.
+Do not upload the abstract as an attachment or it may count toward the page limitation.
+For information required in the Project Abstract Summary Form, see Section 4.1.ix of HRSA's SF-424 Application Guide.